jquery/learn.jquery.com/page/plugins/advanced-plugin-concepts.md

 ```
 var defaults = {
-  wrapperCSS : {},
+	wrapperCSS: {},
 	// ... rest of settings ...
 };

 // Later on in the plugin where we define the wrapper:
-var $wrapper = $("<div />")
+var $wrapper = $( "<div />" )
 	.attr( settings.wrapperAttrs )
 	.css( settings.wrapperCSS ) // ** Set CSS!
 	.appendTo( settings.container );
 ```

-Your plugin may have an associated StyleSheet where developers can add CSS styles.
+Your plugin may have an associated stylesheet where developers can add CSS styles.
 Even in this situation it's a good idea to offer some convenient way of setting styles in JavaScript, without having to use a selector to get at the elements.

-###Provide callback capabilities
+### Provide Callback Capabilities

-*What is a callback?* - A callback is essentially a function to be called later, normally triggered by an event.
-It's passed as an argument, usually to the initiating call of a component. (in this case, a jQuery plugin).
+*What is a callback?* – A callback is essentially a function to be called later, normally triggered by an event.
+It's passed as an argument, usually to the initiating call of a component, in this case, a jQuery plugin.

 If your plugin is driven by events then it might be a good idea to provide a callback capability for each event.
 Plus, you can create your own custom events and then provide callbacks for those.
-In this gallery plugin it might make sense to add an 'onImageShow' callback.
+In this gallery plugin it might make sense to add an "onImageShow" callback.

 ```
 var defaults = {

-  // we define an empty anonymous function
+	// We define an empty anonymous function so that
-  // so that we don't need to check its
-  // existence before calling it.
+	// we don't need to check its existence before calling it.
 	onImageShow : function() {},

 	// ... rest of settings ...

 };